 The Coronavirus continues to cause unparalleled disruption to our world.
-The construction industry has not escaped its ill-effects.
-With the reopening of the economy on the horizon, the construction industry must recalibrate to be successful in the post-pandemic environment.
+With the reopening of the economy, the construction industry must recalibrate in order to be successful in the post-pandemic environment.

 Zetlin & De Chiara Insights

 1. Eight Firms Join Forces to Form the Workwell Coalition.
 Zetlin & De Chiara joins a coalition of design and construction organizations to offer strategic approaches to navigating the COVID-19 moment and beyond.